burnsba/constructible/README.md

 ![lines and circles](https://github.com/burnsba/constructible/raw/master/image/small-2p,i2-lines.jpg)

 Starting with three points in an equilateral triangle yields 28 points.
-The construction of linse and circles from these looks like
+The construction of lines and circles from these looks like

 ![lines and cirlces](https://github.com/burnsba/constructible/raw/master/image/small-3p,i1-equilateral-lines.jpg)